casefabric/guide/docs/modelPlanItems.md

 ---
 id: modelPlanItems
-title: Modelling other Plan Items
+title: Modelling the Case Plan
-sidebar_label: Modelling other Plan Items
+sidebar_label: Modelling the Case Plan
 ---

-In CMMN, Stages, Tasks, EventListeners and Milestones are Plan Items.
+In CMMN the Case Plan is a description of the lifecycle of the Case.
+It holds Stages, Tasks, EventListeners and Milestones, and dependencies between them through Entry and Exit Criteria.
+Stages, Tasks, Milestones and EventListeners are referred to as plan items (items in the plan), and entry and exit criteria are also referred to as sentries.
+A sentry is a guard on a tower that watches for events of interest.

+Events of interest in a case can come from both the Case Plan and the Case File.
+E.g., when uploading a new document, a task has to be given to a user to review the document.

+This dependency is modeled through an creating a Case File Item for the document, a HumanTask called 'Review' and an entry criterion on that task to start it when a document is created.

+It is important to realize that the dependency is noted on the task and not on the document.
+The sentries describe the criteria under which the task starts (or ends - in the case of exit criteria).
+That can be because a document was uploaded, or because a certain Milestone was achieved, or because of the combination of both.

 ## Stage

-**In CMMN**, a Stage inherits from Plan Fragment.
-A Stage serves as building block for Case.
-A Stage can contain Plan Items, also other Stages, and Sentries.
+**In CMMN**, a Stage provides a means to group plan items within the context of a case.
+A stage serves as building block for Case.
+A Stage contains plan items and sentries.
 Stages bundle other plan items.
 When creating our case models, sometimes we have plan items that are closely related and need to be grouped together.
 These items could be multiple tasks that must be completed before the case can proceed.

-**In Cafienne**, there is a Stage but not a Plan Fragment.
-In Cafienne Case Modeler you can drag the Stage Icon to the canvas and model its properties using the Properties Palette.
+**In the Cafienne IDE**, you can drag the Stage icon to the canvas and model its properties using the Properties Palette.

 ## Task